CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ## Fast Linkup

 Cumulus Linux supports fast linkup on interfaces on NVIDIA Spectrum1 switches.
-Fast linkup enables you to bring up ports with cards that require links to come up fast, such as the 100G Pensando network interface cards.
+Fast linkup enables you to bring up ports with cards that require links to come up fast, such as certain 100G optical network interface cards.

 {{%notice note%}}
 You must configure both sides of the connection with the same speed and FEC settings.